-In ERD #3, we discussed a study that investigated how incremental changes in dietary carbohydrate intake and decreases in saturated fat intake affect the plasma fatty acid profile of overweight and obese adults.
+In NERD #3, we discussed a study that investigated how incremental changes in dietary carbohydrate intake and decreases in saturated fat intake affect the plasma fatty acid profile of overweight and obese adults.
 It was shown that the presence of certain fatty acids in cell membranes and blood lipids may depend more on carbohydrate than fat intake, at least under hypocaloric conditions in overweight and obese people with metabolic syndrome.
 The study also showed that there were marked interindividual differences in outcomes.
 The health implications of the above research, as well as those of the current study, are unclear.
 It is well known that diet influences cell membrane composition, but what impact minor changes have on health remains a mystery.
 There was also no measure of other notable cardiovascular risk markers such as LDL oxidation or particle size, which is a potential direction for future research.

 All that being said, the current study’s big picture is that supplementing fish oil when habitual intake is low leads to favorable effects on triglycerides.
 The background diet will influence health as well, as shown by the differences between the SFA and omega-6 groups in blood cholesterol, but perhaps the take-home message is to ensure adequate EPA and DHA intake regardless of the rest of the diet.

-How does fish oil lower triglycerides?
+Q. How does fish oil lower triglycerides?

 The triglyceride-lowering effects of the fish oils are owed to their effect on the liver.
 Triglycerides are secreted from the liver, packaged up within very low density lipoproteins (VLDLs).
 When the fish oil concentration of VLDL is increased, there is an increased attraction for the enzyme lipoprotein lipase, which acts to remove the VLDL triglycerides from the bloodstream.
 Additionally, fish oils may affect gene expression in the liver, inhibiting the synthesis and secretion of VLDL, decreasing fat synthesis, and increasing fat oxidation.